universalanalogue/fulmination/README.md

 of room for improvement, and alot of it already has.
 After I finish with the inventory streamlines I have planned, I will release the SDK.

-TL;DR: I will fix whats there, however I will not be adding to it, as I want to move on to better things, and better things are in production.
+TL;DR: I will fix whats there, however I will not be adding to it.
+The game has been done for 7 months, and I've just been trying to get up the nerve to post it.I want to move on to better things, and better things are in production.

 # License: MIT